 Here are the top tips to care for your Mini Monstera

-Water your plant when the top 2 inches of soil are dry to the touch.
+Water your mini monstera when the top 2 inches of soil are dry to the touch.
 Add water until you see it drain from the bottom of the pot, and remove any excess water that runs out.
 If you forget to water it here and there, the Mini Monstera will be okay, but a consistent and attentive watering schedule will give you lots of leaf growth.

 Humidity and Temperature